mrizaln/madbfs/README.md

 I want to manage my Android phone storage from my computer without using MTP (it's awful).

-This project is inspired by the [`adbfs-rootless`](https://github.com/spion/adbfs-rootless) project by Spion, available on GitHub.
+This project is inspired by the [`adbfs-rootless`](https://github.com/spion/adbfs-rootless) project on GitHub.
 While `adbfs-rootless` works as intended, I encoutered frequent crashes that affected its reliability.
 I initially considered contributing fixes directly into the codebase, but found it somewhat dated with practices that don't align well with modern practices.
-Consequently, I decided to rebuild the project from the ground up to create a more stable and modern solution.
+Consequently, I decided to rebuild the project from the ground up to create a more stable and modern solution (and possibly faster).

 ## Features

-> TLDR: Full file and directory traversal with concurrent file streaming approach, partial read/write, and active caching.
+> TLDR: full file and directory traversal with concurrent file streaming approach, partial read/write, and active caching.

 - No root access required